ethereum/consensus-specs/specs/networking/p2p-interface.md

 Once the handshake completes, the client with the lower `finalized_epoch` or `head_slot` (if the clients have equal `finalized_epoch`s) SHOULD request beacon blocks from its counterparty via the `BeaconBlocksByRange` request.

+*Note*: Under bad network condition or after some rounds of `BeaconBlocksByRange` requests, the client might need to send `Status` request again to learn if the peer has a higher head.
+Implementers are free to implement such behavior in their own way.

 #### Goodbye

 **Protocol ID:** ``/eth2/beacon_chain/req/goodbye/1/``